PackUV: Packed Gaussian UV Maps for 4D Volumetric Video: Limitations and Future Work

 \section{Limitations and Future Work}

 While our method achieves high-quality 4D neural video renderings, some limitations remain that requires further exploration.
 A primary challenge arises from the inherently unstructured nature of 3D Gaussian representations.
 Although our approach introduces structure through UV projection, it still requires enforcing a large spatial arrangement to capture the fine details of real-world scenes.

+\methodname can sometimes produce dragged Gaussian artifacts when the optical flow is estimated inaccurately, which becomes a bottleneck in the pipeline.
+Although setting more keyframes and reducing optical flow threshold could fix the problem, improving the flow prediction module or adopting a more robust mapping strategy could lead to better temporal consistency.

-Furthermore, while \methodname\ enables the use of video coding infrastructure by mapping to a single frame, discovering more optimal mappings could further improve storage efficiency.
+Furthermore, while \methodname enables the use of video coding infrastructure by mapping to a single frame, discovering more optimal mappings could further improve storage efficiency.
 Another promising direction is to make this representation compatible with AR/VR devices, thereby enabling direct 4D streaming for immersive applications.